Benches clear as Dodgers beat Astros 5-2

 Kelly struck out Correa, then stuck out his tongue and made a face in his direction.
 Correa started walking toward him and the players exchanged words, prompting the benches to clear in the first such incident of this pandemic-delayed season.
 There was plenty of yelling and crowding — outlawed as MLB tries to play a 60-game season amid the pandemic — but there was no pushing or punches thrown.

+“I really don’t know, to be quite honest,” he said.
+“I know he got behind Bregman 3-0 and lost a fastball.
+I really don’t think there was intent behind that.
+I think those guys took a little bit of offense.
+Even the one to Correa, that was a breaking ball that just backed up.”

+“Obviously the expectation going into the series that things were kind of escalated maybe a little, I don’t know if prematurely’s the word, but that’s kind of what happened.”

-Order was restored after a couple of minutes and there were no ejections, but Houston manager Dusty Baker was still upset before play resumed and got in the face of an umpire.
+Order was restored after a couple of minutes and there were no ejections, but Baker was still upset before play resumed and got in the face of an umpire.

+Bregman avoided questions about the incident postgame and Correa did not speak to reporters.

 Houston was punished by the commissioners’ office in January for the sign-stealing scheme, which led to the firing of general manager Jeff Luhnow and manager AJ Hinch.
 But many players around the league were unhappy that no players were disciplined for their roles in the cheating.

-The Dodgers had harsh words for the Astros during spring training, but Los Angeles manager Dave Roberts said before the game that he didn’t think his team would retaliate.
+The Dodgers had harsh words for the Astros during spring training, but Roberts said before the game that he didn’t think his team would retaliate.

 Brusdar Graterol (1-1) struck out two in a scoreless fifth for the win.
 Kenley Jansen allowed one hit in a scoreless ninth for the save.